-To aid in understanding and targeting, the next steps for the project are to build a comprehensive three dimensional structural and stratigraphic model from drill results, rock geochemistry and geophysics.
-Dr. Laurent Ailleres of PGN Geoscience, an expert in the building of 3D structural-geophysical models, and Dr. Nick Oliver of Holcombe Coughlin Oliver Valenta Global, a renowned Proterozoic structural and hydrothermal specialist, are now involved with Mawson to create a full 3D model across a 4×4 kilometre area to aid in targeting in the 2017-18 winter drill season.
+As part of the understanding and targeting for winter 2017-18 drilling, the next steps for the project are to use the structural and stratigraphic model from drill results, rock geochemistry and geophysics.
+Dr. Laurent Ailleres of PGN Geoscience, an expert in the building of 3D structural-geophysical models, and Dr. Nick Oliver of Holcombe Coughlin Oliver Valenta Global, a renowned Proterozoic structural and hydrothermal specialist, are now involved with Mawson to create this model across a 4 x 4 kilometre area.